-Reverse Repurchase and Repurchase Agreements - securities purchased under agreements to resell (reverse repurchase agreements) and securities sold under agreements to repurchase (repurchase agreements) are generally recorded at their contractual amounts, except for certain reverse repurchase and repurchase agreements for which the Corporation has elected the fair value option, see note 4 for further information.
+Reverse Repurchase and Repurchase Agreements - securities purchased under agreements to resell (reverse repurchase agreements) and securities sold under agreements to repurchase (repurchase agreements) are generally recorded at their contractual amounts, except for certain reverse repurchase and repurchase agreements for which the Corporation has elected the fair value option.
+See note 4 for further information.
 The Corporation's policy is to obtain possession or control of collateral with a market value equal to or in excess of the principal amount loaned under reverse repurchase agreements.
-To ensure that the market value of the underlying collateral remains sufficient, collateral is valued daily, and the Corporation may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.
+On a daily basis, the Corporation monitors the market value of the underlying collateral and may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.
 Reverse repurchase agreements and repurchase agreements with the same counterparty and maturity date that are also subject to a master netting agreement are presented net on the consolidated statement of financial condition when the requirements of ASC 210-20, Offsetting, are met.
 Substantially all repurchase and reverse repurchase activities are transacted under master netting agreements.

-Securities Borrowed and Loaned - securities borrowed and loaned transactions are generally recorded at the amount of cash collateral advanced or received, except for certain securities borrowed and loaned transactions for which the Corporation has elected the fair value option, see note 4 for further information.
-On a daily basis, the Corporation monitors the market value of securities borrowed or loaned against the collateral value and the Corporation may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.
+Securities Borrowed and Loaned - securities borrowed and loaned transactions are recorded at the amount of cash collateral advanced or received, except for securities borrowed and loaned transactions for which the Corporation has elected the fair value option.
+See note 4 for further information.
+Collateral received for non-cash securities borrowed transactions is not recorded on the consolidated statement of financial condition.
+On a daily basis, the Corporation monitors the market value of securities borrowed or loaned against the collateral value and may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.
 Additionally, the Corporation may receive securities as collateral in securities-for-securities transactions.
 If the Corporation is the lender in these transactions, the Corporation reports the fair value of the securities received as collateral and the related obligation to return securities received as collateral in other assets and other liabilities on the consolidated statement of financial condition.
+See note 6 for additional information related to the Corporation's collateralized agreements and financings.